One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 Connection and Communication

-Since June 2017, no roaming charges apply within the EU with a European mobile phone contract.
+Since June 2017, no roaming charges have applied within the EU with a European mobile phone contract.
 This applies in all 27 countries of the European Union as well as in Iceland, Liechtenstein, and Norway and to all contracts.

 In case European roaming is not available, you can connect to the internet without any issue at basically every museum, eatery, or café, and, of course, hotel.